rajivshah3/documentation/wallets/0.1/trinity/references/faq.md

 ## What is the Identity Verification Process?

 To protect at-risk IOTA tokens, the IOTA Foundation may consult with community node owners to discuss the option of a global snapshot.

+During a global snapshot, and pending node owner validation, at-risk IOTA tokens would be transferred to a secure seed until their owners can verify their identities

 At-risk IOTA tokens include: